 200 (2nd Hundred) Hour Acupuncture Program

-Acupuncture is an ancient form of Chinese medicine that has been practiced for several 1000s of years.
-It involves the insertion of thin needles into specific points on the body to stimulate energy flow and promote healing.
-Over time, acupuncture has evolved and advanced, leading to the development of various specialized techniques and programs.
+Acupuncture, an ancient Chinese medicine practice, uses thin needles to stimulate energy flow and promote healing.
+Over thousands of years, it has evolved to include specialized techniques and programs.

 Your Instructor